Makrinitsa Pelion, or else the “Balcony of Pelion”, is one of the most beautiful and traditional villages on the mountain.

 Agios Ioannis Church and Fountain

-Other cafes: Ask for directions for the Art Cafe or the Aeriko Cafe, they both have large yards with stunning views of the sea and Volos.
+Ask for directions to the closeby Art Cafe or the Aeriko Cafe, they both have large yards with stunning views of the sea and Volos.
 You will find them very easily, Makrinitsa is a small village.

 Visit the Folklore Museum of Makrinitsa

 Between the 1st of November and the 31st of March, the museum is open from 8.30 am to 3.00 pm.
-For the rest of the months, it is open in the afternoons as well.
+April to October is open in the afternoons as well.

 Admire the Icons in Makrinitsa Byzantine Museum